zgrgrcn/zgrgrcn.dev/README.md

 A huge thanks to [Timothy Lin](https://twitter.com/timlrxx) for the minimal, lightweight, and super easy-to-customize blog starter.

-A few major over-engineering-changes from the original repo:

-- ⚛️ Upgrading to **React 18**, **NextJS 13**
-- 🎉 Adopting **Typescript**, committing with [Conventional Commits](https://www.conventionalcommits.org/)
-- 📊 Monitoring site with [Umami](https://umami.is/) website analytics
-- 👀 Theming in dark mode with [Github dark dimmed](https://github.blog/changelog/2021-04-14-dark-and-dimmed-themes-are-now-generally-available/) colors for better contrast
-- 👨‍💻 Making a lot of changes to the UI, new homepage design, adding `ProfileCard`, `CareerTimeline` components, adding `/snippets`, `/resume` page, etc.
-- 📥 Bumping up `mdx-bundler`, `rehype`/`remark` plugins and dependencies to the latest version

-_This blog have a legacy version built with **Gatsby** which can be found [here](https://leo-blog-legacy.vercel.app/)_.

 ## Assets

 The images in this blog are from [Unsplash](https://unsplash.com/), gifs from [GIPHY](https://giphy.com/), and illustrations are from [Storyset](https://storyset.com/).